AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 in the central field.
 A high degree of symmetry

-leads to an integrable problem with a regular
+leads to an integrable task with a regular

 will apply.
 Two gravitationally bound bodies will orbit